History of South Africa

-Following the defeat of the Boers in the Anglo–Boer or South African War (1899–1902), the Union of South Africa was created as a self-governing dominion of the British Empire on 31 May 1910 in terms of the South Africa Act 1909, which amalgamated the four previously separate British colonies: Cape Colony, Colony of Natal, Transvaal Colony, and Orange River Colony.
-The country became a fully sovereign nation state within the British Empire, in 1934 following enactment of the Status of the Union Act.
-The monarchy came to an end on 31 May 1961, replaced by a republic as the consequence of a 1960 referendum, which legitimised the country becoming the Republic of South Africa.
+Following the defeat of the Boers in the Second Anglo–Boer War or South African War (1899–1902), the Union of South Africa was created as a self-governing dominion of the British Empire on 31 May 1910 in terms of the South Africa Act 1909, which amalgamated the four previously separate British colonies: Cape Colony, Colony of Natal, Transvaal Colony, and Orange River Colony.
+The country became a fully sovereign nation state within the British Empire in 1934 following enactment of the Status of the Union Act.
+The monarchy came to an end on 31 May 1961, replaced by a republic as the consequence of a 1960 referendum.

 From 1948–1994, South African politics was dominated by Afrikaner nationalism.
+A comprehensive system of racial segregation and white minority rule known as apartheid was introduced from 1948.

+On 2 February 1990, F. W. de Klerk, then president of South Africa and leader of the National Party, unbanned the African National Congress (ANC) and freed Nelson Mandela from life imprisonment on Robben Island.
+The CODESA talks negotiated the creation of a new non-racial democratic South Africa, for which de Klerk and Mandela were later awarded the Nobel Peace Prize.

-Racial segregation and white minority rule known officially as apartheid, an Afrikaans word meaning "separateness", was implemented in 1948.
-On 27 April 1994, after decades of passive resistance, armed struggle, and international opposition to apartheid, the first black party African National Congress (ANC) achieved victory in the country's first democratic election.
-Since then, the African National Congress has governed South Africa, in an alliance with the South African Communist Party and the Congress of South African Trade Unions.
+These negotiations led to the creation of a democratic constitution for all South Africa.
+On 27 April 1994, after decades of ANC-led resistance to white minority rule and international opposition to apartheid, the ANC achieved a majority in the country's first democratic election.
+Since then, despite a continually decreasing electoral majority, the ANC has ruled South Africa.
+In 2024, the ANC lost its parliamentary majority for the first time since the transition to democracy.

+High rates of crime, corruption, unemployment, low economic growth, an ongoing energy crisis, and poorly maintained infrastructure are some of the problems challenging contemporary South Africa.